mashuk-cefalo/evici-test-case/README.md

 - `tiff-utils` utility function is used to extract data from both the `tiff` files.

 - The `map service` is used to initialize three js map.
 And then blend all data to show the maps.

+- `environment` file to keep the constant
+    - demAsset: Path to the DEM file.
+    - satelliteAsset: Path to the satellite image file.
+    - maxElevation: Maximum elevation value for the terrain.
+    - maxSatelliteImage: Maximum width for the satellite image wrt window width.

 ## Screenshots